Pejman712/dbotDynamicPCDRemoval/README.md

 ## Project Description

-n recent years, indoor autonomous vehicle robotics have gained significant popularity due to their efficiency and ability to enhance overall quality in factory settings.
+In recent years, indoor autonomous vehicle robotics have gained significant popularity due to their efficiency and ability to enhance overall quality in factory settings.
 These robots rely heavily on accurate maps of their surroundings for localization.
 However, in highly dynamic factory environments, the mapping process